sloanjeffreyj/simple-dmx-controller-public/README.md

 ---
 ## Description

-The code for the Arduino is found in this repository.
 You can find the app on the Play Store under "Companion for Simple DMX Micro Controller". iOS version coming soon.

 This hardware and application was designed for non-technical personnel who regularly require stage lighting when technicians are not around but does have other applications, as it can interface with any lighting system that uses DMX.